Learn how surveying supports construction through precise measurement and environmental assessment.

 Your degree will be delivered through a mixture of modes.
 These will include lectures and seminars, and might also involve practical work.
 Depending on your course, you may also have the opportunity to take part in a work placement.
 Modules you study might include:

-Quantity Surveying & Commercial Management BSc (Hons)
+Quantity Surveying & Commercial Management with Foundation Year BSc (Hons)

 University of Derby United Kingdom